 Government of Canada

-In 2014, Canada became the first country to frame laws addressing cryptocurrency by making amendments to the Proceeds of Crime and Terrorist Financing Act(PCA) to cover cryptocurrency dealings.
+In 2014, Canada became the first blockchain country to frame laws addressing cryptocurrency by making amendments to the Proceeds of Crime and Terrorist Financing Act(PCA) to cover cryptocurrency dealings.

 Canadian Securities Administrators (CSA)